Kandaghat

-Kandaghat is a small town and tehsil (sub-district), near Solan city in the Solan district of Himachal Pradesh, India which is on the Kalka-Shimla National Highway No. 5.
+Kandaghat is a small town and tehsil (sub-district), near Solan city in the Solan district of Himachal Pradesh, India.
+It is on the Kalka-Shimla National Highway No. 5.
 The road to the famous tourist destination of Chail turns from Kandaghat which is at a distance of 29 km.
 The capital of Himachal Pradesh, Shimla (earlier called Simla) is at a distance of 30 km.